mangila/mangila/README.md

 I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind.

-- If you need teaching, assistance or commits please send me an email! :email:
+- If you need teaching, assistance or commits don't hesitate and send me an email! :email:

 Currently doing a closed source Elixir and Astro deployed to AWS project automated with Python, Terraform and Ansible